Interesting books and movies

 *Cabaret, love blossoms in 1930s Berlin

 ** Mary Poppins, a magical governess transforms a Victorian family.
-The first movie to blend live-action with animation.
+I recommend the original 1964 Disney version, the first feature film to blend animation and live action and have them interact with each other.

 ** South Pacific. romantic view of life in the military in the South Pacific during WW II.

-** The King and I, based on real-life Anna Leonowens, an Englishwoman becomes governess to the children of the King of Siam.
+** The King and I, based on real-life Anna Leonowens, an Englishwoman became governess to the children of the King of Siam (now Thailand) in the year 1862.

 Grade Z 1950s science fiction: (pick just one unless you're a glutton for punishment)

 Jesus Camp.
-How the religious right raise their kids in the red states, watching televangelists and being homeschooled in Creationism.
-A must-watch to understand Trumpism and flyover country.
+How members of the religious right raise their kids in Kansas.
+A must-watch for ardent leftists to help understand the American heartland.
+View the trailer.

 ** The Wild Parrots of Telegraph Hill.
 Escaped parrots form a breeding colony in San Francisco, and interact with the residents.